jtunnicl/GRATE/nesi-project/README.md

 The `ktot` array values were calculated twice; the second calculation was removed (i.e. values from the first calculation were reused) as part of this change too.

+## Merging changes

+Merging in the changes Jon has made to the GUI:

+* get those changes into github
+* try to use the merge feature from git/github